Michael Gudinski: Public image

+In 2023 a documentary about his life and career was released, Ego: The Michael Gudinski Story.
+Aaron Glenane portrayed Gudinski in the 2016 television miniseries Molly.

 Personal life

 Gudinski and his wife Sue had two children: daughter Kate, whom Gudinski signed to Liberation Music in mid-2004, and son Matt.
-Gudinski was also the god-father of Jimmy Barnes' daughter, Mahalia Barnes.
+Gudinski was also the godfather of Jimmy Barnes' daughter, Mahalia Barnes.

 Gudinski was a life-long supporter of the St Kilda Football Club, and once served as their vice president.